digital-bricks/bubbleExporter/README.md

 An ideal additional objective would be to make the translation dictionary able to output in Dart or React Native, especially Dart as the app could theoretically be imported into Flutterflow.
 Perhaps Flutterflow could even become an 'importer' of Bubble migrants.
 Backendless would also be a candidate Bubble refugee camp, as their tool matches Bubble on functionality and uses pure HTML, CSS and Javascript to execute its websites.

 In any case, let's find a way to help people move away from Bubble when and if they feel it's necessary, and stop the vendor lock-in.

+## Useful links

+This is the view-only Bubble app I'm using to change and export: [https://bubble.io/page?name=index&id=test-bubble-export&tab=tabs-1](https://bubble.io/page?name=index&id=test-bubble-export&tab=tabs-1)

+This is the view-only ClickUP document I'm using to store Bubble JSON exports and a record of exactly what changes I've made, including screenshots of my changes in the Bubble editor : [https://doc.clickup.com/36848786/d/h/134h4j-2482/cb9e436a1b66127](https://doc.clickup.com/36848786/d/h/134h4j-2482/cb9e436a1b66127)